‘Queen Of Soul’ Aretha Franklin To Retire In 2017: ‘This Will Be My Last Year’

 — GotchaBounty Hunters (@Gotchabounty) December 8, 2016

-Speaking of history, Aretha couldn’t help but to offer her excitement about another legendary music artist, Stevie Wonder, sharing his talent with her on the new album, which is currently untitled,but set for release at some time in September of this year.
+Speaking of history, Aretha couldn’t help but offer her excitement about another legendary music artist, Stevie Wonder, sharing his talent with her on the new album, which is currently untitled, but it is set for release at some time in September of this year.

 “Several of the songs are going to be produced by Stevie [Wonder],” Ms. Franklin remarked, “and of course there’s only one Stevie, right?”